cca/cca_invenio/notes/communities.md

 Staff groups managed on an ad hoc basis as needed.
 For instance, `library` group for Library Staff to manage CCA/C Archives community.

-**QUESTION**: should we add faculty to the groups for the programs they teach in?
-This was the VAULT practice and it was additive (we did not remove faculty from groups after they stopped teaching for a program).
-We could use course listings as well as user data to populate groups.
+One `program_faculty` group per program.
+Faculty are added to the faculty groups for the programs they teach in and it was additive (we do not remove faculty from groups after they stop teaching for a program).
+We may need a mapping between course codes and `AU`s to the logical groupings CCA stakeholders expect (Critical Studies, Interdisciplinary).

-**QUESTION**: do we need groups for program administration?
+We will need groups for program administration, too.
 Chairs, co-chairs, PMs, Deans, etc. Programmatically identifying program leadership is a challenge.
-We know program leadership will probably want to be included in their faculty groups.
+We know program leadership will want to be included in their faculty groups.
+I emailed AIS asking about the possibility of Workday JSON report.

+These faculty and chair groups will be added the program communities.
+A group is automatically added to a community without a "request" that requires approval which makes them convenient management units.

 ## [Communities](https://inveniordm.docs.cern.ch/use/communities/)